Introduction to Romance Philology

 ||Introduzione alla linguistica romanza

-Oral examination.
-The candidate's linguistic, literary and philological knowledge will be assessed both with general questions, and through the reading and analysis of one or more texts read and commented on during the course, or which are, in any case, part of the bibliography; the candidate will be asked to read on a photocopy or volume provided by the examiner.
+Oral exame.
+The candidate's linguistic, literary and philological preparation will be evaluated both with general questions and through the reading and analysis of one or more texts among those read and commented during the course, or that are part of the bibliography; the candidate will be asked to read on a photocopy or volume provided by the examiner.
 General questions may precede or follow the reading and analysis of the texts.
-The vote will be the numerical synthesis not only of the essential knowledge of the contents, but also of the candidate's ability to organize the speech and to use the required technical language.
+The vote will be the numerical synthesis not only of the indispensable knowledge of the contents, but also of the candidate's ability to organize his speech and to use the technical language required.